History of the Argentina national football team: 2019 Copa América

+Argentina lost to Colombia in the 1st group stage game, then tied to Paraguay, then won against Qatar, before advancing to the Quarterfinals vs Venezuela where they won 0–2, then the semi-finals they lost 2–0, so 3rd place, Argentina won over Chile 2-1 while Messi and Medel both getting red cards.
+Because of the result, the public's opinion on the team's coach improved.

+Because of this sudden change in the fans' support and "going up" at the project, they were nicknamed "La Scaloneta" (The Scaloneta), in a combination of Scaloni's surname and the Spanish word for van (camioneta).

-2021 Copa América & 2022 Finalissima
+End of the drought: 2021 Copa América & 2022 Finalissima titles

 At the 2021 Copa América, Argentina finished top of Group A with 3 wins and 1 draw.
 They defeated Ecuador and Colombia in the quarter-finals and semi-finals respectively to advance to the final.
-Argentina won their 15th Copa América title with a 1–0 victory against Brazil at Maracanã Stadium in Rio de Janeiro, to be their first title since 1993.
-Argentina would begin their undefeated winning including winning the 2022 Finalissima game against Italy to win their second championship in history.
+Argentina won their 15th Copa América title with a 1–0 victory against Brazil at Maracanã Stadium in Rio de Janeiro, ending their 28-year title drought and giving them their first trophy since 1993.
+Argentina would continue their undefeated winning streak including winning the 2022 Finalissima game against Italy to win their second championship in history.

 2022 World Cup glory

 After a 2–1 defeat against Saudi Arabia in the opening match, Argentina managed to top Group C, after beating the Mexico and Poland national football teams (2–0 in both matches) to advance to the knockout stages.

 In the round of 16, Argentina defeated Australia 2–1, then they defeated the Netherlands 4–3 on penalties after a 2–2 draw in the quarter-final, and they secured a 3–0 victory over Croatia in the semi-final.